Cue the parade of good, bad and touching performances and biographies, with contestants facing serious challenges once again an "Idol" hallmark.

-"I feel like we jell well in a weird, crazy way," said Nicki Minaj, speaking of the judges' panel near the episode's conclusion.
+"I feel like we jell well in a weird, crazy way," Minaj declared optimistically of the panel near the episode's conclusion.

 Fox certainly hopes so.
 Last season, "Idol" lost its status as the most-watched TV program for the first time since 2003, eclipsed by NBC's "Sunday Night Football," and pegged its lowest-rated season since it debuted in summer 2002.